nickgirga/musik/README.md

 ## Build instructions

 - This uses the meson build system, so make sure you have that installed.
-Also make sure you have at least `GTK 3` and `mpg123` installed for runtime.
+Also make sure you have at least `GTK 3` (as well as `PyGObject`) and `mpg123` installed for runtime.
   - Probably not a bad idea to run `sudo apt-get install build-essential` or `sudo pacman -S base-devel` before hand to grab common build dependencies.
 - Navigate to where you store projects using `cd` in the CLI or a GUI file browser.
   - If in a GUI file browser, right click or click the menu button and look for a "Open in terminal" option.
 If this doesn't exist in your GUI, just open a terminal and manually navigate to it using `cd [directory]`.